 Just weeks after President Donald Trump vowed to eradicate HIV/AIDS in the next decade during his State of the Union address, a new CDC report says progress on HIV prevention has stalled.
-The new report also looked at trends in HIV infections among multiple subgroups.
-Gay and bisexual men continue to account for about 70 percent of new infections.
-Particularly concerning, new infections increased 30 percent among Latino gay and bisexual men.
-While new infections decreased for younger black and Latino gay and bisexual man, they increased about 65 percent among those aged 25 to 34 in both groups.
-The CDC says the decrease in HIV infections has likely plateaued because effective HIV prevention and treatment are not adequately reaching those who could most benefit from them.
+The new report also looked at trends in HIV transmissions among multiple subgroups.
+Gay and bisexual men continue to account for about 70 percent of new diagnoses.
+Particularly concerning, new instances of HIV increased 30 percent among Latino gay and bisexual men.
+While new diagnoses decreased for younger black and Latino gay and bisexual man, they increased about 65 percent among those aged 25 to 34 in both groups.
+The CDC says the decrease in HIV has likely plateaued because effective HIV prevention and treatment are not adequately reaching those who could most benefit from them.
 For more information, READ → https://www.cbsnews.com/news/weeks-after-trump-vowed-to-eradicate-hiv-report-shows-progress-on-prevention-has-stalled/?ftag=CNM-00-10aac3a

 What You Can Do

 TAKE ACTION: It is very important that our elected officials hear from us to protect federal funding for HIV prevention and care.
 Speak truth to power by sharing your personal stories with your elected officials.
 It is vitally important to meet to your federal elected officials when they are at home.
 If we don’t support and advocate for HIV funding and programs, who will?
 Our movement cannot afford to stand on the sidelines.
 Your U.S. Senators and U.S. Representatives need to hear from you.